explosion/spacy-loggers/README.md

 Loggers should now be provided by this package.

 Currently, this package provides loggers for logging to Weights and Biases.
-The current logger is `spacy.WandbLogger.v2`.
-This package also provides `spacy.WandbLogger.v1` for backward compatibility.
-These loggers require installing and setting up the `wandb` package.
+The current logger is `spacy.WandbLogger.v3`.
+This package also provides `spacy.WandbLogger.v1` and `spacy.WandbLogger.v2` for backward compatibility.

 ## Setup and installation